cbrown11/PlatformContactExample/README.md

 - This could follow the contact service.
 Whether they follow the CQRS, DDD or just a simple CRUD REST service.
 - Will have their own end point but can be pulled together by the Platform.GatewayAPI and its GraphQL schema.

-### Country Service
+### Country Service (instead of Package Li)

-I have made country a static class which the Platform Schema uses.
+I made a country package library which the Platform Schema references.
+However this could be a simple API in its own right, especially if the data would change and not be statuc

-However this could be a simple API in its own right.
-And easily changed in the Platform.GatewayAPI, without effecting anything up stream or the other services.
+This can be changed in the Platform.GatewayAPI, without effecting anything up stream or the other services.

 For example the rest service end point could be a simple Rest API.